nekowasabi/vim-rule-switcher/README.md

 :OpenSwitchRuleFile
 ```

-To select a switch rule interactively, use the following command:
+To edit switch rule directly, use the following command:

 ## Related Projects